Pennsylvania State University-Penn State Harrisburg logo

 1988

-Granted its first doctorate degrees
+The college granted its first doctorate degrees.

 2001

-Welcomed its first four-year undergraduates
+Welcomed its first four-year undergraduates.

 2002